miroslavpejic85/mirotalk-docs/docs/coturn/installation.md

 Open `/etc/turnserver.conf` and add the following by replacing `YOUR.DOMAIN.NAME` with your real domain or subdomain name.

-For a full configuration example, see the official guide here: https://github.com/coturn/coturn/wiki/turnserver
+For a full configuration example, see the official guide [here](https://github.com/coturn/coturn/wiki/turnserver)

 ```ini
 listening-port=3478